huxingyi/dust3d/docs/interface/menubar.rst

 Fork me on GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Dust3D is a totally free and opensourced project, this bring you to the project website.
+Dust3D is a totally free and open-sourced project, this bring you to the project website.

 Report Issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~